 - Has been declared a total loss

 - Has suffered a lot of damage from several previous accidents

 You are also not eligible if the car has a branded title or the Georgia statute of limitations has passed.

-If you need help with your diminished value claim in Georgia, call John Foy & Associates at (404) 400-4000.
+If you need help with your diminished value claim in Georgia, contact John Foy & Associates.
 We can help you seek the settlement you deserve.
 To schedule a FREE consultation, call (404) 400-4000 or contact us online today.